pleiszenburg/zugbruecke/README.rst

 ``WINEPREFIX``.
 This way, any undesirable interferences with other Wine-profile directories containing user settings and unrelated software are avoided.

-During every import of zugbruecke, the ``ctypes`` module is patched with an additional ``windll`` "sub-module" that would otherwise only be present under Windows.
-Once ``LoadLibrary`` is invoked for the first time, zugbruecke starts its own wineserver and, on top of it, a Windows Python interpreter.
-The latter is used to run a server script (named ``_server_.py``, located in the module's folder).
+During every import, zugbruecke starts the Windows Python interpreter on top of Wine.
+It is used to run a server script named ``_server_.py``, located in the module's folder.

-From now on, zugbruecke on the "Unix side" acts as a client to its server on the "Wine side".
-The client passes calls with their parameters to the server, which executes them using the regular ``ctypes`` interface for Windows.
+zugbruecke offers everything ctypes would on the Unix system it is running on plus everything ctypes would offer if it was imported under Windows.
+Functions and classes, which have a platform-specific behavior, are replaced with dispatchers.
+The dispatchers decide whether the Unix or the Windows behavior should be used depending on the context of how they were invoked and what parameters where passed into them.
+If Windows specific behavior is chosen, calls are passed from zugbruecke's client code running on Unix to the server component of zugbruecke running on Wine.

 Is it secure?
 -------------